Mahlepi is derived from the St Lucie Cherry tree.

 What wonderful blossoms!
 They have the aroma of mahlepi, sweetly fragrant.

-Mahlepi has been widely used throughout the Mediterranean for centuries, to flavor breads, biscuits and less sweet cakes and pastries.
-In Greece mahlepi is used for holiday desserts such as tsoureki and other egg based yeast cakes.
-It's an unusual and fragrant spice made from the stones of the black cherry tree Prunus mahaleb, which grows throughout the Mediterranean and Middle East.
+Mahlepi has been widely used throughout the Mediterranean for centuries to flavour breads, biscuits, and less sweet cakes and pastries.
+In Greece, mahlepi is used for holiday desserts such as tsoureki and other egg based yeast cakes.
+It's an unusual and fragrant spice made from the kernels of the black cherry tree Prunus mahaleb, which grows throughout the Mediterranean and Middle East.